kostasada7/Community-Detection-in-Historical-Graphs/README.md

 # Community-Detection-with-t-iWCC
-The community detection algorithm that uses temporal Weighted Clustering Coefficient in Historical Graphs
+The community detection algorithm that uses the temporal Weighted Clustering Coefficient metric in Historical Graphs